 Gingivitis, or inflammation of the gums, is an early stage of gum disease.
-If you have gingivitis, it’s important to visit Dr. Wilma Shen DDS to get proper treatment, since home care isn’t enough to get rid of the plaque that leads to tartar and eventually to gum disease.
+If you have gingivitis, it’s important to visit our doctor to get proper treatment, since home care isn’t enough to get rid of the plaque that leads to tartar and eventually to gum disease.
 Monitor yourself to see if you have these signs of gingivitis, and get help as soon as you can to prevent the progression to periodontitis.
 Your vigilance could save your teeth.

 1. You have one or more risk factors.